 NC Need Based Scholarship.
 A student must be a North Carolina state resident, be federal PELL eligible (EFC: 0-15,000), and be enrolled for at least 9 credit hours each semester to receive this state scholarship.
-Rates published for 2016-2017 have amounts designated for students taking 9, 12, and 15 hours, (students in SPS have a reduced eligibility amount).
-The student's state residency will be verified by the MACU Financial Aid Office.
+Rates published for 2017-2018 have amounts designated for students taking 9, 12, and 15 hours, (students in SPS have a reduced eligibility amount).
+The student's state residency will be verified by NCSEAA (the application can be found at ncresidency.org).
 The amount of the grant is determined yearly by the NC State government and applied directly to the student's account each semester.
 Dual-enrollment with any other college will require a financial aid consortium agreement to be completed and on file in the student's financial aid file before the scholarship is awarded, if applicable.